Admire Rakti: 2014 Melbourne Cup and death

 Admire Rakti's victory at Caulfield meant that his weight for the Melbourne Cup was increased to 58.5 kg, a weight higher than any winner of the race had carried since Think Big in 1975.
 Admire Rakti started 9/2 favourite, but weakened badly in the last 600 metres and finished last of the twenty-two runners.
-After the race, he collapsed and died from cardiac arrest after ventricular fibrillation.
+Just five minutes after the race, he collapsed and died from cardiac arrest after ventricular fibrillation.

 Following Admire Rakti's death, Purton commented "I knew he was in trouble when he didn't tow me into the race around halfway from home, so I eased him down straight away, the horse's welfare comes first.
 It's very sad.
 He gave me a great thrill at Caulfield and for this to happen to him is just not fair."

 Admire Rakti's remains were interred at the Memorial Garden of Living Legends in Greenvale.

+Racing form

+Admire Rakti won seven races and placed in another 11 out of 28 starts.
+This data is available in JBIS, netkeiba and racing.com.